Orthodox and Critical Perspectives in Marketing B

 Students are requested to attend at least 60% of the in-presence classes to validate the course.
 In case of personal impediments, students are expected to reach out to professors to discuss with them the best way to proceed.

 - Assessment is based on both an individual written exam (50% of the final grade) and group assignments (50%).
+To validate the course and average the project grade, each student must achieve a grade of 5 out of 10, or higher, on the written individual examination.

 - Detailed evaluation criteria are set at the beginning of the course.